roszenil/roszenil.github.io/_portfolio/SSEmodels.md

 As of now you have a series of fixed, stochastic, and deterministic nodes free floating as small pieces of construction blocks.

 [](/assets/images/sse_files/gm5.png)
+*Figure 7.
+Blocks defining the parameters that we will need for the BiSSE.

 The connector is a phylogenetic distribution function ```dnCDBDP``` **the character dependent birth and death process**.
-It is in this function that we connect diversification rates, transition rates, root frequencies, and sampling to create the full BiSSE or any SSE model as we will study.
+It is in this function that we plug diversification rates, transition rates, root frequencies, and sampling to create the full BiSSE or any SSE model.

 ```
 ####################################################################